-The use of an extension cord is not recommended.
+Use of an extension cord is not recommended.
 If you must use an extension cord, please make sure that you follow these guidelines:

-- Make sure the pins on the plug of the extension cord are the same number, size, and shape as those of the plug on the charger. - Use only 3-conductor (grounded) extension cord when necessary. - Check that the extension cord is properly wired and in good electrical condition. - Make sure that the wire size is large enough for its length and for the AC ampere rating as specified in the accompanying chart.
+- Make sure that the pins on charger's power cord fit firmly into the extension cord, and that the extension cord fits firmly into the receptacle. - Use only 3-conductor (grounded) extension cord when necessary. - Check that the extension cord is properly wired and in good electrical condition. - Make sure that the wire size is large enough for its length and for the AC ampere rating as specified in the accompanying chart.

-MINIMUM RECOMMENDED EXTENSION CORD
+Minimum Recomm ended Extens ion Co rd

-Length of Cord, in Feet 25 50 100 150
+Length of Cord in Feet 25 50 100 150

 AWG Size of Cord 18 18 16 14

-\AWG=American Wire Gauge
+\ AWG = American Wire Gauge